top of page

 Data Collection

-Once you have received ethics approval, you can begin data collection for your MMed research.
+Only once you have received ethics approval, can you begin data collection for your MMed research.
 It's essential to follow the approved protocol closely, including any timelines, methods, and site permissions outlined in your ethics submission.
 Keep your data secure, de-identified where applicable, and ensure informed consent is obtained if required.
 Maintain accurate records throughout, as these will be crucial for your analysis and eventual write-up.
 Regular check-ins with your supervisor during this phase can help keep you on track and address any challenges early.

 If you need to change the title of your MMed research project after initial submission, you must notify the Wits Postgraduate Office.
 Send an email to Kgomotso Tlala at Kgomotso.Tlala@wits.ac.za requesting the title change.
 You will also need to complete the official title change document provided below and submit it along with your request.
 Be sure to include your student number, original title, proposed new title, and supervisor approval.